cdhogan/DFT-basics/2_Graphene/8_graphite_XC/README.md

 ### Input files

 A selection of pseudopotentials and input files are provided directly.
-Unless indicated, pseudopotential files for C have been taken from the pseudo-DOJO library and used at the recommended cutoff of 80 Ry for carbon.
+Unless indicated, pseudopotential files for C have been taken from the pseudo-DOJO library and used at the recommended cutoff of about 80 Ry for carbon.
 Since pseudo-DOJO files have the same name (C.upf) for different XC, we have renamed them in the following (it would be better in practice to change `pseudo_dir`).
-We perform a single vc-relax calculation in each case, with otherwise the same computational parameters (12x12x6 unshifted k-point set, 0.02 Ry smearing).
+We perform a vc-relax calculation in each case, with otherwise the same computational parameters (12x12x6 unshifted k-point set, 0.02 Ry smearing).
 The initial lattice parameters are set to those of the experiment (A = 2.46 A, C=6.71 A).
 For the vc-relax calculation we allow A and C to vary but keep the geometry (axes, angles) consistent.
-In principle we should re-run vc-relax to check the converged values, but here we are running an illustrative test.

    ```
    % cat graphite.in_LDA_PZ
      calculation = 'vc-relax'